jido/ebb-backup/README.md

 --purge
 ```

 When deleting files, delete their history too.
+When restoring files, delete the history of revisions up to the point the files are restored from.

 *